chmike/securecookie/README.md

 version number to support evolution with backwards compatibility.

 **Warning:** Because this package impacts security of web applications, it is a critical functionality.
-It still needs reviews to be production ready.
-Feedback is welcome.
+Review feedbacks are always welcome.

 ## Content